-Peninsula Field Safety - An eight-hour class required annually for all personnel who will be working from the vessel on islands or sea ice.
+Peninsula Field Safety

+An eight-hour class required annually for all personnel who will be working from the vessel on islands or sea ice.
+Marine Staff receive field training as part of Marine Orientation once a year.
+Grantees will receive field training either prior to the cruise or on the ship prior to going ashore.

-The Field Manual for the U.S. Antarctic Program provides information on field party preparation, safety training, transportation safety, radio usage, weather, shelters, sea ice, glacier travel, rescue, and other topics.
-You can find the manual on the USAP website.
+The USAP Peninsula Field Manual provides information on field party preparation, safety training, transportation safety, radio usage, weather, shelters, sea ice, glacier travel, rescue and other topics.